wcchin/SG_transit_analysis/notes/draft_1.md

-#### Part 4: Spreader & receiver index
+#### Part 4: Spreader & receiver indexes

+The calculation of spreader and receiver indexes required the local normalized in-degree and out-degree centralities, incoming and outgoing neighborhood zone-entropy and coreness-entropy.
+These six node (subzone) characteristics were range between zero and one.
+Figure 6 shows the frequency distribution of these six node characteristics in weekday (a-f) and in weekend (g-l).
+The node characteristics in the first row were used to calculate the spreader index for each node in the weekday; the second row was used to calculate receiver index in weekday; third row was used to calculate the weekend spreader index; forth row for weekend receiver index.

 <img src="figures/fig6-density_and_diversity.png" style="zoom:50%;" />

 Figure 6.
-The frequency distributions of the six variables for the two datasets: (a-f) weekday and (g-l) weekend. (a, g) showed the local weighted out-degree, (b, h) showed the zone-entropy of the outgoing neighbors, (c, i) showed the outgoing-coreness-entropy of the outgoing neighbors; the three variable were used to calculate the spreader index. (d, j) showed the local weighted in-degree, (e, k) showed the zone-entropy of the incoming neighbors, (f, l) showed the incoming-coreness-entropy of the incoming neighbors; the three variables were used to calculate the receiver index.
+The frequency distributions of the six node characteristics for the two datasets: (a-f) weekday and (g-l) weekend. (a, g) showed the local weighted out-degree, (b, h) showed the zone-entropy of the outgoing neighbors (outgoing N.), (c, i) showed the outgoing-coreness-entropy of the outgoing neighbors; the three variable were used to calculate the spreader index. (d, j) showed the local weighted in-degree, (e, k) showed the zone-entropy of the incoming neighbors (incoming N.), (f, l) showed the incoming-coreness-entropy of the incoming neighbors; the three variables were used to calculate the weekend receiver index.

+The distribution for the spreader index and receiver index of each subzone in weekday and weekend were shown in Figure 7.
+All the four distributions showed bell shape pattern indicating normal distribution, with a mean at about 0.248 to 0.252, and the two standard deviation larger than mean about 0.507 to 0.525.
+The subzones that lay above the $mean+2sd$ threshold were identified as super-spreader or super-receiver, which number were about: (a) 10 weekday super-spreader, (b) 13 weekend super-spreader, (c) 11 weekday super-receiver, and (d) 13 weekend super-receiver.

 <img src="figures/fig7-SR_index.png" style="zoom: 33%;" />